Tailgating in Gainesville - The Definitive Guide!

 - Durty Nelly’s Irish Pub – Usually has live irish music Fridays and Saturdays.
 Get there by 9:30 if you want a seat

 - Stubbies – the most different types of beer in Gainesville.
 This is a really small bar.
 Get there early if you want a seat (9pm)

 - Market Street Pub – This establishment has two sides – One bar, and one club.
 A line will develop for this place around 10:30pm

-- 8 Seconds – Gainesville’s country-western bar.
-It’s usually pretty happening, and they play booty music mixed into the country.
+- Cowboys of Gainesville – Gainesville’s country-western bar.
+It’s usually pretty happening, and they play other hit music mixed into the country.
 You’ll see a number of cowboy hats in this bar.
-Also note that this building is painted like a cow.

 - There are a lot more bars around – Go to this link to see more of your options.